 2 officer withdraws from his post.
 An annual election meeting will be held as soon 3 as appropriate after regular annual appointments are made.
-4 5 2 The duties of the officers will be in consult these defined in Debeut's Dules of 3.
-The duties of the officers will be in general those defined in Robert's Rules of Order, modified as required to fit the purpose of the Tree Commission as 6 7 documented in its Bylaws.
-8 documented in its bytaws.
-9 (e) Ma eetings.
-10 (c) Me eungs.
-11 1 Meetings of the Tree Commission are scheduled by the Chairperson, as needed, or 12 1. upon the request of three (3) or more members.
+4 5 3.
+The duties of the officers will be in general those defined in Robert's Rules of 6 Order, modified as required to fit the purpose of the Tree Commission as 7 documented in its Bylaws.
+8 9 (e) Me retings.
+10 11 1.
+Meetings of the Tree Commission are scheduled by the Chairperson, as needed, or 12 upon the request of three (3) or more members.
 Meetings are held at a time and 13 place to be designated by the Chairperson.
-14 place to be acceptance by the champerson.
-15 2.
+14 15 2.
 Robert's Rules of Order govern proceedings of the Tree Commission modified as 16 required to fit the purpose of the Tree Commission as documented in its Bylaws.
 17 18 (f) Red cords.
-19 () 20 The T ree Commission must keep records of all its proceedings, and the records must be 21 made available for public inspection upon request.
+19 20 ree Commission must keep records of all its proceedings, and the records must be 21 made a available for public inspection upon request.
 22 23 (g) Po wers and Duties.
-24 25 1.
+24 1 25 1.
 The Tree Commission has the power to do any lawful acts or things reasonably 26 necessary to carry out its purposes.
-27 28 2.
+27 2 28 2.
 The Tree Commission develops and disseminates technical information for 29 professional groups, developers, and citizens, and strives to inform the general 30 public of the provisions of this Ordinance and the landscaping and screening 31 requirements contained in the Zoning Ordinance applicable ordinances, Board 32 policies, and chapters of the Public Facilities Manual.
-33 34 3.
+33 2 The Tree Commission are ideal.
+Hele Franck Management District 34 3.
 The Tree Commission assists the Urban Forest Management Division appropriate 35 county agencies in the development and maintenance of the landscaping and 36 screening requirements contained in the Zoning Ordinance, and the policies, 37 standards and guidelines in the Vegetation Preservation and Planting section of 38 the Public Facilities Manual and other related documents, which will provide 39 guidance for persons involved in planting, preserving, protecting or replacing 40 trees the ordinances, the policies listed in the purpose section of this Article, and 41 related documents which provide guidance for persons involved in planting, 42 preserving, protecting, or replacing trees and other components of healthy forests 43 and natural vegetation.